Sunday 10 AM. See the bulletin for weekly details and Holy Days of Obligation.

 Weekdays: Available upon request.

-To receive the Eucharist: approach, say your name, tilt your head back slightly and open your mouth.
+To receive the Eucharist you must be in good standing with the Church: approach, say your name, tilt your head back slightly and open your mouth.
 Father will drop the Eucharist into your mouth with a communion spoon.

 Holy Days of Obligation & Liturgical Calendar: Click Here